 The Reset button clears the Filter Value field and resets the Filter Group and Filter selections to their default values.

-The following figure displays an example of the Data Filter entries used to limit the report to only Notebook devices.
+Figure 3 on page 38 displays an example of the Data Filter entries used to limit the report to only Notebook devices.

-Figure 4 Applying a Search Criterion to limit report to Notebook Devices
+Figure 3 Applying a search criterion to limit a report to Notebook devices